a-lud/sea-snake-selection/annotation/README.md

 This tool essentially provides a series of wrapper scripts that automate the use of many standard gene-annotation tools/methods that users typically want to run.

-Below I go through each step of the pipeline

 ## 2.1 Preparation